-• Can someone be considered a “believer” or “disciple” if they don’t desire (or are not willing to take) this the step of obedience?
+- Can someone be considered a “believer” or “disciple” if they don’t desire (or are not willing to take) this step of obedience?

 These are very important questions for someone trying to start a Disciple Making Movement (DMM).
-In the next few blogs I’d like to address these one by one.
+This article will address the first of these.
+At the end, we will link to other articles related to the others questions.

 Who Can Baptize?

 We’ll start with the “Who can baptize?” question.
-Let’s consider some scripture as we begin.
+Let’s consider the scripture referenced above, as we begin.

 35 “Then Philip opened his mouth, and beginning from this Scripture he preached Jesus to him.
 36 As they went along the road they came to some water; and the eunuch *said, “Look!
 Water!
 What prevents me from being baptized?”
 37 [[i]And Philip said, “If you believe with all your heart, you may.”
 And he answered and said, “I believe that Jesus Christ is the Son of God.”]
 38 And he ordered the [j]chariot to stop; and they both went down into the water, Philip as well as the eunuch, and he baptized him.”(Acts 8:35-38 NASB)